Skip to main content

 “We are developing algorithms, software, and systems that leverage multimodal data for real-time incident detection, queue length estimation, imputing turning movement counts, signal timing optimization, and more,” Karnati said.

-However, one of the key challenges is that algorithms developed on simulators fail to generalize in real world scenarios, and even the best available simulators do not perfectly capture reality.
+However, one key challenge is that algorithms developed on simulators often fail to generalize to real-world scenarios, and even the best available simulators do not perfectly capture reality.
 Karnati is working to ensure reality is effectively captured.

-“My research also focuses on improving the fidelity of simulations by using real world data to fine tune the parameters of simulation,” he said.
-“By incorporating different techniques from domain adaptation and system identification, I’m focusing on closing the simulation to reality gap so that these algorithms can be used in practice.”
+“My research also focuses on improving the fidelity of simulations by using real-world data to fine-tune the parameters of the simulation,” he said.
+“By incorporating different techniques from domain adaptation and system identification, I’m focusing on closing the simulation-to-reality gap so that these algorithms can be used in practice.”

-So far, the project has yielded software that supports real-time detection of incidents, imputing turning movement counts, queue length estimation, and historical data analysis, which identify potential problems in existing signal timing policies.
-The team is currently working on developing reinforcement learning and game theory based techniques for real time signal timing optimization to automatically derive near optimal signal timing plans for each network.
+So far, the project has yielded software that supports real-time incident detection, imputation of turning movement counts, queue length estimation, and historical data analysis, which identify potential problems in existing signal timing policies.
+The team is developing reinforcement learning and game-theory-based techniques for real-time signal timing optimization to automatically derive near-optimal signal timing plans for each network.

-The software developed by the collaborative effort between UFTI and CISE will be useful to traffic engineers and practitioners.
-It will not only make data-driven operational decisions to help reduce congestion and ensure safety, but it will also improve travel time across the traffic network.
+The software developed through the collaboration between UFTI and CISE will be useful to traffic engineers and practitioners.
+It will not only enable data-driven operational decisions to reduce congestion and ensure safety, but also improve travel times across the traffic network.